 2023–2026 Coordinating Council on Access and Mobility Strategic Plan

-On October 27, 2022, FTA convened the Coordinating Council on Access and Mobility (CCAM), a federal interagency council that coordinates funding and provides expertise on human services transportation for people with disabilities, older adults, and individuals of low income, and officially adopted the 2023 – 2026 CCAM Strategic Plan.
+On October 27, 2022, FTA convened the Coordinating Council on Access and Mobility (CCAM), a federal interagency council, established in federal law, that coordinates funding and provides expertise on human services transportation for people with disabilities, older adults, and individuals of low income, and officially adopted the 2023 – 2026 CCAM Strategic Plan.
 The plan prioritizes expanding safe access to transit, providing affordable mobility options, and sets a framework for collaboration among CCAM grantees at all levels and across jurisdictions.

 The CCAM created the plan through collective engagement among leadership, staff, and stakeholders from across the CCAM partner agencies during 10 federal working sessions held from February to June 2022.
 In addition, the CCAM held four listening sessions from May to June 2022, where each CCAM agency invited stakeholders, including national, state, and local agencies, organizations, and associations, who provided valuable input.